FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 - **Remote Management**: For edge devices, managing Node-RED remotely can be tricky.
 You need a robust way to access, monitor, and update devices securely from a central location, especially as your network expands.

-FlowFuse addresses all of these challenges by providing a fully managed, secure, and scalable environment for your Node-RED instances.
+FlowFuse addresses these challenges by providing a fully managed, secure, and scalable environment for your Node-RED instances.
 With FlowFuse, you can focus on building your IIoT solutions while FlowFuse takes care of the infrastructure, updates, and scalability.
 This reduces the operational overhead and ensures your instances are always up-to-date and secure.
 For more information, refer to the article: [Transform Chaos into Control: Centralize Node-RED Management with FlowFuse](/blog/2024/10/managing-node-red-instances-in-centralize-platfrom/).

 ## Migrating from Node-RED to FlowFuse

 Before you start, make sure you have a FlowFuse Account created.
 Next, consider how your Node-RED instance needs to be deployed.
-Decide whether it should run on the device itself or as a remote instance.
+Decide whether it should run on the edge device or as a cloud instance.

 Running Node-RED on an edge device is ideal when you need direct access to hardware components, such as reading sensors or controlling actuators.
-This setup allows for immediate data processing and control, which is crucial for applications requiring low latency responses.
+This setup allows immediate data processing and control, crucial for applications requiring low latency responses.

-On the other hand, if your use case involves monitoring or collecting metrics—such as through MQTT—without needing direct hardware interaction, a **remote instance** may be more suitable.
+On the other hand, if your use case involves monitoring or collecting metrics—such as through MQTT—without needing direct hardware interaction, a **cloud instance** may be more suitable.
 This option allows you to centralize data collection and processing, making it easier to manage and analyze data from multiple devices.

-### Creating a Remote Instance
+### Creating a Cloud Instance

-Creating a remote instance is necessary in both cases.
+Creating a cloud instance is necessary in both cases.
 The FlowFuse snapshot feature, accessible via the `flowfuse-nr-plugin`, does not support direct device snapshots.
-Instead, you must first create a snapshot for the remote instance and then assign it as the target for your device.
+Instead, you must first create a snapshot for the Cloud Instance and then assign it as the target for your device.

 1. Navigate to the FlowFuse platform and log in to your account.
 2. Select the application under which you want to manage your Node-RED instance.
 You can either choose the default application created with your account or click the "Create Application" button to create a new one.